Fisher Decorator: Refining Flow Policy via a Local Transport Map: Technical Proofs

 Taking the derivative with respect to $\varepsilon$ and setting it to zero yields:

-This derivation reveals a critical dependency: the optimal time perturbation $\varepsilon^*$ scales with the machine precision as $\mathcal{O}(\delta^{1/6})$.
-Furthermore, $\varepsilon^*$ is inversely proportional to the cube root of the distribution's curvature.
-Consequently, while high-curvature structures theoretically require a finer perturbation, the practical lower bound of $\varepsilon$ is strictly constrained by the hardware precision $\delta_{\text{FP32}}$.
-In a standard FP32 environment ($\delta_{\text{FP32}} \sim 10^{-6} \sim 10^{-7}$), choosing $\varepsilon \sim \mathcal{O}(10^{-1})$ typically achieves the most robust balance between approximation accuracy and numerical stability.
-Empirical results from the ablation studies are consistent with this theoretical analysis, as shown in Figure~\ref{fig:perturbed_time} and Table~\ref{tab:perturbed_time_full}.
+This derivation reveals a profound connection to classical numerical analysis: the optimal time perturbation $\varepsilon^*$ scales with the machine precision following the classical first-order finite-difference scaling law, $\mathcal{O}(\delta^{1/4})$.
+Furthermore, $\varepsilon^*$ is inversely proportional to the fourth root of the score field's radial deformation magnitude ($C_1$).

+Consequently, while highly complex distributions theoretically require a finer perturbation, the practical lower bound of $\varepsilon$ is strictly dictated by the hardware precision $\delta_{\text{FP32}}$.
+In a standard FP32 environment ($\delta_{\text{FP32}} \sim 10^{-6}$), the optimal perturbation scales near $(10^{-6})^{1/4} \approx 10^{-1.5}$.
+Therefore, choosing $\varepsilon \sim \mathcal{O}(10^{-2})$ to $\mathcal{O}(10^{-1})$ typically achieves the most robust balance between approximation accuracy and numerical stability.
+Empirical results from the ablation studies are completely consistent with this theoretical scaling law, as shown in Figure~\ref{fig:perturbed_time} and Table~\ref{tab:perturbed_time_full}.